FraunhoferIVV/fastiot/README.md

 ## Developing FastIoT

 Simply check out this project and install the dependencies listed in `requirements.txt`.
-To run all tests and sample services you may also install additional packages listed in `requirements-complete.txt`.
+To run all tests and sample services you may also install additional packages listed in `requirements/requirements-all.txt`.

 ### Project structure